Supported data stores

 The In-Memory data store does not require any configuration.

 The data store is a relational database management system that stores data in tables.
 It is useful for storing data in a relational format.
 It is not the default data store for bal persist.
-Therefore, you need to specify the data store explicitly when initializing bal persist in your application as follows.
+Therefore, you need to specify the data store explicitly when generating the bal persist client APIs for MySQL, MSSQL, and PostgreSQL.

 Copy